bill-of-materials/data/ELEMENTS/ELM-0004/README.md

 ## Description

-A DIY eurorack case made by Clochard.
+A DIY Eurorack case made by Clochard.

 Mainly focused on sampling, mixing and effects (reverbs, delays, glitchers...).